Frando/hyper-graph-cli-browser/README.md

 hg-browser hyperreadings
 ```

-If running from the cloned repositors, replace `hg-browser` by `node cli.js`.
+If running from the cloned repository, replace `hg-browser` by `node cli.js`.